gobiananthxv/QUAN015/PROJECT_PLAN.md

 have silently broken every image upload.
 The fix moves the decision into the
 helper: a `FormData` body drops the JSON content type on its own, so a caller cannot forget and no caller has to know.

+A second one came from the same change. `ApiError` was already exported at the bottom of `api.ts`, so adding `export` to the class produced a duplicate export:
+`tsc --noEmit` accepted it and the browser bundle did not.
+It was caught by loading the page, which is the argument for opening the dashboard rather than trusting a green typecheck.

+**Where the tests were wrong rather than the code.** Two suites were writing real artifacts. `test_email_report` and later `test_security` both drove the mailer far enough to package every file under `backend/output` and write a ~5 MB `.eml` audit copy back into it — the suite growing the repository it tested, and making the next run slower.
+Both now redirect the output directory at a temporary path.
+Total suite time roughly halved.
+Three of those `.eml` files are committed and could be dropped with `git rm --cached`; `backend/output/emails/` is now in `.gitignore`.

 **What is honestly not covered.** The token reaches the browser as a Vite variable and is readable in devtools.
 It raises the cost of scripted abuse; it